 1. Buy good shoes.

-I do not buy running shoes from anywhere but Fleet Feet.
+I highly recommend Fleet Feet.
 They offer the BEST customer service, watch you run, tell you if you have anything different about your stride and have a fantastic return policy.
 It’s worth the money.

 2. Walk when you need to.

 Pushing it too hard when you start running can lead to injury which leads to more distaste towards running.
 Start slow.
 Walk and run as much as feels good.

 Keep it simple and follow a few basic rules: Lean forward, strike on your mid-foot, keep your feet behind you and avoid crossing your arms dramatically in front of you.
 For more details about running technique, check out this great VIDEO!

 The Run to Feed the Hungry has 5k and 10k options and is the perfect motivation to get out there and start running!
 Registration closes on November 6th so stop thinking about it and just DO IT!
 Register under our Team: “KAIA STRONG”